Flickerdeck

 Medium: digital

-The Pontifex Tarot is a combined edition deck featuring 78 divination cards and 33 meditation cards, designed to bridge British and French esoteric tarot traditions.
-It emphasizes connecting outer experience with inner illumination.
+The Pontifex Tarot is a "Combined Edition" deck by David Allen Hulse and Nil Orange, featuring 78 divination cards and 33 meditation cards.
+It aims to bridge the British and French esoteric tarot traditions, offering a connection between outer experience and inner illumination.

 About This Deck